Jmsa/eslint-formatter-ratchet/README.md

 First off, thank you for considering contributing.
 We are always happy to accept contributions and will do our best to ensure they receive the appropriate feedback.

+Things to know:

+- Commits are required to follow the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/).
+- There is no planned/automated cadence for releases.
+Because of this once changes are merged they will be manually published, at least for the time being.

 ## Making changes/improvements

 To contribute changes: